rsletta/teched2019-ups/README.md

 # SAP TechEd 2019 - Unleash the power of sharing - Bootstrapping a local SAP community

-This document contain links to various resources, supporting my talk on how you can become an active member of the SAP Community, and organize a community event like SAP Inside Track.
+This document contain links to various resources, supporting my talk ([CT152](https://sessioncatalog.sapevents.com/go/agendabuilder.sessions/?l=221&sid=98352_508694&locale=en_US))on how you can become an active member of the SAP Community, and organize a community event like SAP Inside Track.

 ## General SAP Community
 * [SAP Community](https://community.sap.com/) - SAP Community landing page